UBC-CIC/health-platform/webapp/backend/README.md

 ```

 Deploy the CDK stacks (this will take 30-40 minutes):

-If you run into any issues while deploying, refer do [Troubleshooting](#troubleshooting) for solutions.
+If you run into any issues while deploying, refer to [Troubleshooting](#troubleshooting) for solutions.

 For Mac OS
 ```